SafetyNet 398, March 22, 2017

 Read more: Rotterdam Convention 2017 - make or break.
 IBAS

 According to Giorgio Demezzi, a former Mayor of Casale Monferrato, to date more than €80m (AUD$83.7m) has been allocated by the Italian government for asbestos remediation of the town over the last 20 years.
 Unfortunately, disputes are ongoing over the administrative processing and bureaucratic dispensation of remediation funds by city hall personnel.
 The municipality aims to make Casale Monferrato asbestos free by 2020.
 To that end, work is proceeding, says the current Mayor.

 See: I conti dell'amianto in 20 anni: ecco le bonifiche.
 Finora trasferiti dallo Stato 80 milioni [20 years of asbestos land reclamation has, till now, cost the state 80 million].

 Asbestoswise support groups

 Victorian asbestos diseases support and advocacy group Asbestoswise has many years of experience providing support to workers and families.
 The organisation holds regular Support Group meetings.
-The next Mesothelioma Support Group meeting will be held on Wednesday February 15, 11am - 2pm, at the South Melbourne Community Centre, Cnr Park St and Ferrars Place, Sth Melbourne.
+These are usually held in the morning on the third Wednesday of every month at the South Melbourne Community Centre, Cnr Park St and Ferrars Place, Sth Melbourne.
 The group provides support to those diagnosed with mesothelioma, their carers, families and close friends.
-It meets the third Wednesday of every month.
+It meets .
 Asbestoswise also holds a Bereaved Group which meets monthly.
 More information, contact: Shirley Bare by phone 0412 537 819 or by email.